KabirBakhshaei/bayesian-inverse-heat-transfer-paper/README.md

 # Bayesian Inverse Heat Transfer Paper (Data Assimilation Framework)

-This repository provides all the necessary code and data to reproduce the results presented in our paper entitled "Optimized Bayesian Framework for Inverse Heat Transfer Problems Using Reduced Order Method".
+This repository provides all the necessary code and data to reproduce the results presented in our paper entitled **Optimized Bayesian Framework for Inverse Heat Transfer Problems Using Reduced Order Method**.
 It includes Gaussian and Multiquadric RBF-based reconstructions, visualization scripts, and reproducible containerized environments using **Docker** or **Singularity**.

 ---
 ## Repository Structure